 Research shows that a large proportion of youth begin to take medicine without supervision around age 11, yet only 54% of tweens know that over-the-counter (OTC) medicines can be dangerous when misused.
 By the age of 16, 90% of youth report self-administering OTC medications.
 If young people are not equipped with the knowledge and training to make safe choices, mistakes can happen.
-In 2018, America's poison control centers managed more than 1.23 million exposure cases involving youth ages 6 to 19; about half of these cases involved medicines.3 The OTC Medicine Safety Program's first aim is to keep our youth safe and healthy.
+In 2021, America's poison control centers managed 1.17 million cases of exposure for children 19 and younger.
+In the same year, there were more than 295,000 cases involving medicine errors.
+The OTC Medicine Safety Program's first aim is to keep our youth safe and healthy.

 This program trains youth to recognize a medication's uses, active ingredients, directions, and warnings.
 Youth participants are challenged to think critically about safety and risk and build an aptitude for health literacy that will benefit them throughout life.
-Students are additionally asked to think critically about the similarities and differences between over-the-counter and prescription medications.
-As they learn about the safe storage and disposal of OTC medicines,
+Students